howprice/invaders-emulator/README.md

 ## TODO

-- Emulate interrupts
-  - On a timer to start
+- Implement Shift Register
 - Render video memory to SDL window

-- Timing
+- Map host input (SDL) to port data
-  - Instruction cycle count
+- Return instruction cycle count from instruction execution functions
+  - n.b.
+Can be different depending on what the instruction did e.g. jump or not jump
+  - Best reference for this?
+Data Book?
 - Debugger
   - ImGui and/or command line
   - Show stack